2026 Cognizant Classic odds, picks: Surprising predictions by golf model that's called 16 majors

 SportsLine's model simulated the Cognizant Classic in the Palm Beaches 2026 10,000 times and revealed its surprising PGA picks this week

-The PGA Florida Swing gets underway on Thursday with the 2026 Cognizant Classic in the Palm Beaches at the PGA National Champion Course.
+The PGA Florida Swing gets underway on Thursday, Feb.
+26, with the 2026 Cognizant Classic in the Palm Beaches at the PGA National Champion Course.
 Coming off two Signature Events, the Cognizant Classic field is missing many big names, but it does feature past major winners such as Shane Lowry and Brooks Koepka, who is playing in his third event since rejoining the PGA this season.
+The first tee times come at 6:45 a.m.
+ET.

-The latest 2026 Cognizant Classic odds via FanDuel Sportsbook list Ryan Gerard as the +1400 favorite, followed by Shane Lowry at +1600.
+The latest 2026 Cognizant Classic odds via FanDuel Sportsbook list Ryan Gerard as the +1600 favorite, with Shane Lowry right behind at +1700.
 Koepka is +3000 after missing the cut in his last prior event, the WM Phoenix Open.
 Before locking in any 2026 Cognizant Classic picks, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.